Skip advert

 Buying and owning

-All Skodas come with a three-year warranty, while the Elroq gets eight years of cover for the battery pack.
-A single year of roadside assistance is the bare minimum that car manufacturers currently provide.
+All Skodas have a three-year warranty, while the Elroq gets eight years of cover for the battery pack.
+A single year of roadside assistance is no better than rivals.

-Service intervals for the Elroq come every two years, and Skoda offers buyers a package that allows the cost of this maintenance to be spread across monthly payments.
+Service intervals for the Elroq come every two years, just like you get on the Volkswagen ID.3.
+Skoda offers buyers a package that allows the cost of this maintenance to be spread across monthly payments.

-But battery aside, the Elroq holds a narrow lead when it comes to comfort, refinement and handling, as well as having better in-car tech and much more space, too.
-Renault’s EV line-up is in fantastic form right now, too, but even that has a tough challenge to face here, as the Elroq is offering buyers Scenic size for Megane money.
+Renault’s EV line-up is in fantastic form, but even that has a tough challenge to face here, because the Elroq is offering buyers Renault Scenic size for Renault Megane E-Tech money.

 Potential buyers may also be cross-shopping the Elroq with the Hyundai Kona Electric and Volvo EX30, or perhaps the MINI Countryman Electric, with its funky interior and sense of fun.